hacktoon/nami/README.md

 ### Model

+#### TectonicsMap
-#### RegionMap
+- RegionMap
+  - Store borders for each plate neighborhood
+  - Store plate adjacency matrix

   - Use FloodFill to discover region borders
+  - create ridges separately in tectonics map, using total and start point of border points
   - Make FloodFill a composable function
     - create rules and call `floodFill(rules)`

-#### TectonicsMap
 - Build regions adjacency table
 - Start geologic deformation in plate borders
 - For each point, draw a (asc|desc)ending height line opposed to the plate direction